A man working on his Mac to depict productivity

 I also use the various desktop and screen widgets judiciously.

-5) I don’t wait for a perfect time to think, plan, write down or implement my ideas.
-I do that on the go.
+5) I don’t wait for the perfect time to think, plan, write, or implement my ideas.
+I do it on the go.

-(Remember I have templates /processes that make storing, indexing and retrieving my works and ideas seamless.
-This works like an automated system.
+Remember, I have templates that make storing and finding my work easy.
+It works like an automated system.

-In line with the rules of IT Service Management going by ITIL framework, (which also applies perfectly to life and business) I tend to resolve ‘incidents’, and ensure the affected ‘service’ or aspect of my life or work is restored to its operational status as quickly as possible; even if that involves using ‘stop gaps’ in the meantime.
+In line with IT Service Management principles and the ITIL framework (which, interestingly, applies just as well to life and business), I approach disruptions as ‘incidents’—working to restore the affected ‘service’ or area of my life or work to normal as quickly as possible, even if that means applying ‘stopgaps’ in the interim.

-I lost touch with this particular point somehow in the past five years I must confess, but the Lord challenged me about it earlier this year; and it has been a life saver.
+I lost touch with this particular point somehow in the past five years I must confess, but got back to it earlier this year; and it has been a life saver.

 7) I always have some music playing at the background while working.

-There is a way good music wades off negativity, keeping you relaxed and productive while working.
-And each time your mind wants to wander, good lyrics have a way of setting you back on track.
+Good music often wards off negativity, helping you stay relaxed and productive while working.
+And whenever your mind begins to wander, meaningful lyrics have a way of pulling you back on track.

-Please watch out for more productivity hacks and lessons learnt from me.
-Hit the button below to follow my blogs, so you don’t miss a thing,
+Stay tuned for more productivity hacks and lessons I’ve picked up along the way.
+Hit the button below to follow my blog – you won’t want to miss a thing!

 And on this beautiful note, I welcome you to your most prosperous June ever.